Generic Name: doxepin (Oral route)

-- Mix each dose with about one-half glass (4 ounces) of water, milk, orange juice, grapefruit juice, tomato juice, prune juice, or pineapple juice.
+- Mix each dose with about one-half glass (4 ounces) of water, whole or skimmed milk, orange juice, grapefruit juice, tomato juice, prune juice, or pineapple juice.
 Do not mix this medicine with grape juice or carbonated beverages (soda pop).
 Mix the medicine just before taking the dose.
 Do not prepare it ahead of time.

 To use the Silenor® tablet:

 - Do not take this medicine within 3 hours of a meal.
 It may not work as well, or it might make you sleepy the next day if you take it with or right after a meal.